Beverly Ramsey - EMAB Board Member

 Dr. Beverly Ramsey is a biogeochemist and environmental health specialist with more than 40 years experience in operations risk management, nuclear emergency preparedness and industrial and government chemical/manufacturing facilities.

-In 2011, Dr. Ramsey began working at Sonalysts, Inc., an employee-owned company known for its technical capabilities, communications expertise, and understanding of both government and commercial projects.
+Dr. Ramsey is the Executive Director for the Division of Earth and Ecosystem Science, at the Desert Research Institute, the environmental research arm of the Nevada System of Higher Education.
+Previously, Dr. Ramsey worked at Sonalysts, Inc., an employee-owned company known for its technical capabilities, communications expertise, and understanding of both government and commercial projects.
 At Sonalysts, Inc. she focuses on environmental health relating to nuclear and hazardous conditions.
 Dr. Ramsey was elected Vice President of the company in 2013.
 Prior to being elected Vice President, she worked as a Principal Analyst.
 Her work included: project management, technical research and development, risk management in nuclear and chemical plant operations, readiness assessments, Conduct of Operations, troubled plant troubleshooting, environmental remediation, environmental restoration and facility decommissioning, and nuclear and chemical waste management.

 Dr. Ramsey spent over ten years working at the Los Alamos National Laboratory (LANL) in various capacities, working in Facility and Waste Operations, Risk Reduction and Environmental Stewardship and Emergency Operations.
 She provided independent performance assessment of programs, projects and operations in the areas of safety management and conduct of operations and training.